mojaloop/iacv2-docs/README.md

         export IAC_TERRAFORM_MODULES_TAG=v0.9.11
         export PRIVATE_REPO=example.com

-Then run init.sh that clones the iac-modules repo and checkout the stable version of the code ( gets from IAC_TERRAFORM_MODULES_TAG)
+Then source sentenv and run init.sh that clones the iac-modules repo and checkout the stable version of the code ( gets from IAC_TERRAFORM_MODULES_TAG)

+        source setenv
+        ./init.sh

 Then change the directory to